Thomas Jefferson School of Law

-Thomas Jefferson School of Law (TJSL) is a private law school in San Diego, California.
-It offers a Juris Doctor and three Master of Laws programs, including one that is exclusively online, as well as a combined J.D./M.B.A. with San Diego State University.
+The Thomas Jefferson School of Law (TJSL) is a private law school in San Diego, California.
+It offers a Juris Doctor and two Master of Laws programs.

 The school is not accredited by the American Bar Association (ABA), following the ABA's withdrawal of approval in December 2019.
-However, it is approved by the California State Bar’s Committee of Bar Examiners.
-As a result, graduates since 2019 are generally not able to take the bar or practice law outside of California.
+However, it is approved by the California State Bar's Committee of Bar Examiners.

 History

 The Thomas Jefferson School of Law was founded in 1969 as the San Diego campus of the Western State University College of Law and operated as such until 1995, when it became independent.
 It joined the Association of American Law Schools in 2008.
 In January 2011, TJSL moved to a new, 305000 sqft building located in the East Village district of downtown San Diego.
 In 2018, the school announced it would vacate its building as a cost-cutting measure, moving into an office building in downtown San Diego.